alpa-projects/alpa/docs/developer/developer_guide.rst

     pip install prospector yapf

-Use yapf to automatically format the code:
+Use yapf to format the code:

 .. code-block:: bash